More flexible mechanisms for a job to request resources (cpus, memory, ...)

 Would be nice to have the possibility to ask for a range:

 This may require new mechanisms in condor.

-#3 Updated by Parag Mhashilkar almost 4 years ago
+#3 Updated by Parag Mhashilkar about 4 years ago

 Email from Brian requesting the change